The future is looking a little f*cked. Climate change. Live-streamed genocides. Rising authoritarianism and hate. AI takeover. It’s a lot.

 Who am I?

-At just six years old, a group of kids taught me that you're never too young to start caring about and shaping the world.
+At just six years old, a group of courageous kids taught me that you're never too young to start caring about and shaping the world.

 What's in a name?
 The story behind Meg & the Wildflowers.